johnwesterman/letsencrypt/README.md

 https://certbot.eff.org/instructions?ws=apache&os=centosrhel8

-## Once again the reminder to use LetsEncrypt certificates
+## Reminder on the use of LetsEncrypt certificates

 To use certbot, you'll need...
 1. A computer connected to the Internet